thegooddocsproject/request-for-comment/RFC-015-Chronologue.md

 ### Possible negative impact

-The mock tool website poses a possible risk to the maintainablity of the fake tool.
-Since we want to divert from standard tooling (staticly generated site using HUGO), it can become a bottleneck if knowledgable members of the working group become unavailable.
+The mock tool website poses a possible risk to the maintainability of the fake tool.
+Since we want to divert from standard tooling (static generated site using HUGO), it can become a bottleneck if knowledgable members of the working group become unavailable.
 If we lose critical knowledge, we become less agile when it comes to resolving bugs or further development.

 ### Mitigation strategy